denzelrenner/LIFE4136-Group1-Rotation2/README.md

  1. Follow the link to the [alphafold collab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) website

- 2. Input the protein sequence for reference,diploid,and tetraploid sequences into the `query sequence` field, and for a given candidate gene , the job name should have some identifier they all share (i.e `diploid_g46214`,`tetraploid_g46214`).
+ 2. Input the protein sequence for diploid,and tetraploid sequences into the `query sequence` field, and for a given candidate gene , the job name should have some identifier they all share (i.e `diploid_g46214`,`tetraploid_g46214`).
 It is very important that common identifiers are given due to naming requirements in subsequent commands.
 Only a single protein sequence can be modelled at a time.

  3. Navigate to the options at the top of the page, select `Runtime` and choose `Run all`